El Paso, TX

 Chicken Mole was once considered a rather exotic dish in El Paso, but is now found in most restaurants.
 Few do it as well, though, as Carnitas Querétaro.
 The mole has a more subtle flavor than at other places, and I would judge it to be one of the premier representations of this dish in El Paso.
 Although some first time eaters are apprehensive about the dish because one of its base ingredients is chocolate, the mole at Carnitas Querétaro is made from such a rich mixture of flavors the chocolate is not as readily discernible as in other versions.

 I think the mole dinner always goes better with a flour tortilla (they provide a corn tortilla unless you ask for the flour one).
 Certain drinks seem to go best as well, with my preference being the cantaloupe drink (melón).

 The Mole Burrito is made with shredded chicken for the more traditional style of mole.
 The burrito is wrapped in the same flour tortilla that comes on the side with the dinner, and might be a preferred alternative to the larger dinner portion.
 It has all the flavors of the mole dinner, but in a different form (I give the disclaimer, though, that I had this at the old restaurant before it moved to Remcon and I am not sure if they still do it the same way).

-Enmoladas are another form of a mole dinner, and are popular as a Lent meal (when no meat is eaten).
+Enmoladas are another form of a mole dinner, and are popular with those who want the mole flavor but without a lot of meat.
 “Enchiladas” are tortillas with chile and “Enmoladas” substitute mole for the chile as the topping.
 The menu offers either cheese or chicken inside, but personally I think if I want chicken the mole burritos are probably better.
 The enmoladas with cheese offer a good opportunity for a delicious non-meat meal (although some would argue the cheese does not really make this vegetarian).